pkerschbaum/fira/fira/fira-appsvc/README.md

 $ npm install
 ```

-Create a `.env` file in the root directory of fira-be (i.e., next to this readme) with the following content:
+Create a `.env` file in the root directory of fira-appsvc (i.e., next to this readme) with the following content:

 ```properties
 NODE_ENV=development